 Considering the volume of trees and carbon emissions associated with the tobacco value chain, CEHSP and Pyropower would like to introduce a new technology that would significantly reduce energy and carbon emissions.
 Deforestation is also a large issue for charcoal production.

 The partnerships sees an opportunity to involve the larger farming population to engage with the global sustainable transition.

 Isaiah is a lives in Malawi and has first hand experience with the conditions and context of charcoal.
 He is a founding director of of an NGO based in Lilongwe, Malawi and is dedicated to help people have a better life by introducing new technologies in the local communities.

 Here, in this video he shows how people use charcoal for domestic cooking purposes.
 Much of the energy in open air burning is wasted, creating negative impact on the environment and on the people's health.
 Isaiah is one of the many community leaders helping to bring Pyropower and the change he wants to see for the living conditions of his people.

 In 2019, we developed a pyrolysis cookstove, Free for people of Malawi to Feed Themselves

 Pyropower with its cheap, portable and highly effective device, is trying to bring the positive change in the lives of people in Malawi.
 Pyropower is working in regions where biomass cultivation is a primary industry.
 This means any agricultural-based communities would be able to receive the full benefits of Pyropower's solution.

-The people will be able to upcycle their waste, provide them with (heat) energy, namely to dry crops for storage and distribution, and returns the biochar into their fields, which reduces reliance, and thus costs, on water and fertiliser by 50%.
+Locals are now be able to upcycle their waste, and we are able to provide them with (heat) energy, namely to dry crops for storage and distribution, and returns the biochar into their fields, which reduces reliance, and thus costs, on water and fertiliser by 50%.
 These communities are usually isolated and in the fringes of cities, where it is too expensive for developing nations to extend the energy grid into.